raphpap/doggo-web-webapp/README.md

 DogGO is an online application that allows you to capture (and make friends with) your very own team of kickass Doggos and conquer the world together.

 # Demo

-https://doggo-web-webapp.herokuapp.com
+Available test usernames are `alfa` and `bravo`.
+No passwords needed for those. https://doggo-web-webapp.herokuapp.com

 ## Motivation